Resources

 Customer Support and Two-Way Messaging

 Texting provides a more approachable way for customers to ask questions or request help.
-Customer service text message resolves issues faster and reduce missed calls from customers seeking support.
+Customer service texting helps resolve issues faster and reduces missed calls from customers seeking support.

 Your team also stays organized by managing everything in a single inbox aligned with customers' preferred channels.